Who is Liable for a Diminished Value Claim

 At-Fault Party’s Liability Insurance – YES!

 Whenever you are in an accident and the other driver is at fault, you should be able to claim diminished value with the at-fault party’s insurance carrier.
 In North Carolina, liability insurance providers are the only party required to investigate and honor a valid diminished value claim.
-Therefore, a diminished value claim should be available when you are in a multi vehicle accident where that at-fault driver has valid insurance at the time the accident occurred.
+Therefore, a diminished value claim should be available when you are in a multi-vehicle accident where that at-fault driver has valid insurance at the time the accident occurred.

 Uninsured Motorist Coverage – MAYBE!

 Uninsured Motorist Coverage is triggered several different ways which is outside the purview of this article.
-With that being said, you may be able to use your uninsured motorist coverage for diminish value, so long as your accident was not caused by a hit and run.
+With that being said, you may be able to use your uninsured motorist coverage for diminished value, so long as your accident was not caused by a hit and run.
 In North Carolina, uninsured motorist coverage will not likely be available for property damage where the accident was a result of a hit and run, and where the at-fault vehicle was never found.

 Important Note: Uninsured Motorist Coverage and diminished value is governed by contract law and the terms of your policy.
 Therefore, when a claim is being made against one’s own insurance policy for diminished value, the policy language should be examined to determine if coverage will be available.